Rustam-Z/disney-test-api-taf/README.md

      Web and mobile always use section param.
      So, tests without section param will be considered as NEGATIVE.
 And we can have separate tests and overwrite API functions.
 That's okay.
 ```

+## TODO
+- What if the script can be crated to populate the database with data, session setup and session teardown.
+  - It can be used by fixtures to make the setup and teardown faster.
+  - The fixtures will use get_all_* instead of creation.
+We don't need local teardown.
+OR we can create some config file?
+  - Because, the models starting from metro item configuration need to create at least 4-5 other models.
+- Superuser creates smth class, pass facility id if needed, if not passed then facility will be created too.
+- Tests:
+  - get_all_* but populate with data before fetching and validate if data is there
+  - test pagination in get_all_*
+  - Create models without superuser too
+    - Negative tests with creation and update
+    - Update with/without superuser
+  - Delete not existing as separate test
+  - Authz